-Current projects are the films Intermission, Above the Trees, The Lemurian Candidate, and the Duplass Brothers TV series The Long Long Night (viewing links here).
+Current projects are the films Intermission, Above the Trees, Open A Eye, and the Duplass Brothers TV series The Long Long Night (viewing links here).

-A graduate of the Yale School of Drama, I also gallop the unsaddled horse of live theatre; recent work includes David Lindsay-Abaire’s Ripcord and the title role in Scapino by Jim Dale.
-Some others that are dear to me: Julius Caesar (off-Broadway), Crane Story (off-Broadway), Slam (off-West End, London) Astrov in Uncle Vanya (National Theatre, Budapest), Ludie in The Trip to Bountiful (national tour), and six seasons with the Oregon Shakespeare Festival.
-The current adventure is Miss Marple at OCT (tickets here).
+A graduate of the Yale School of Drama, I of course also gallop the unsaddled horse of live theatre; recent work includes David Lindsay-Abaire’s Ripcord and the title role in Scapino by Jim Dale.
+Some others that are dear to me: Julius Caesar (off-Broadway), Crane Story (off-Broadway), Slam (off-West End, London) Astrov in Uncle Vanya (National Theatre, Budapest), Ludie in The Trip to Bountiful (national tour), six seasons with the Oregon Shakespeare Festival, and Peer Gynt in a four-hour Peer Gynt where I first flew.

 I am committed to work that spreads kindness.